airswap/airswap-protocols/README.md

    2. Merge main into beta: this will update the beta with latest.
    3. Tag release from main branch. (x.x.x)

+Each `deploys.js` must be limited to contracts deployed from that package version.

 **Individual package features or patches**

 1. Cut a feature or fix branch from main.